Categories

 Cooper’s Revolutionary War Record

-Cooper was commissioned as a “second lieutenant in Crane’s artillery regiment on February 1, 1777; quartermaster 14th May 1778, lieutenant and adjutant in 1783.
-He was inspector of pot and pearl ashes in New York City and county from 1808 to 1830.1Francis S. Drake.
+Cooper rose through the ranks and was commissioned as a second lieutenant in Crane’s artillery regiment on February 1, 1777.
+He later served as quartermaster (1778) and adjutant (1783).
+After the war, he was inspector of pot and pearl ashes in New York City and county from 1808 to 1830.
+1Francis S. Drake.
 Tea Leaves: Being a Collection of Letters and Documents Relating to the Shipment of Tea to The American Colonies in the Year 1773, By the East Indian Tea Company.
 Now First Printed From the Original Manuscript.
 With an Introduction, Notes, and Biographical Notices of the Boston Tea Party.
 Boston.
 A. O. Crane.
 1884.
 Pg.
 54- 55.

 Sacred